 The blood oozing over Georgie's photo was quite unusual to see in a TV movie in 1990.
 It (1990) paved the way for TV movies and mini-series in the future to push the envelope far more than ever before.

 The asylum orderly, Koontz, drops a roll when he sees Pennywise.
-Though not covered in the movie, the book explains that Koontz uses quarter rolls to beat the patients as it is as affective as a baton and more compact.
+Though not covered in the movie, the book explains that Koontz uses quarter rolls to beat the patients as it is as effective as a baton and more compact.

 Stephen King's novel IT is connected to his Dark Tower universe.
 The novel has an image of a turtle supporting the earth.
 A poem explaining this, "See the Turtle of enormous girth/ Upon his back he holds the Earth," appears in both IT and the third Dark Tower novel, The Waste Lands.
 That book also expands on the idea of multiple dimensions, each guarded by an animal avatar, held together by the Dark Tower in the center, rather like the spokes of a wheel.
 The final Dark Tower novel, The Dark Tower, features a character named Mordred who, like Pennywise, shifts from human to spider form, and another character, Dandelo, who, like Pennywise, has "deadlights" behind his eyes that will drive a mortal to madness.
 The character Mike Hanlon appears in both IT and Insomnia, which introduces Dark Tower character Patrick Danville.

 The Chinese restaurant scene was Richard Thomas' favourite scene in the movie.
 It was filmed in three days.
 There were puppeteers under the table working Pennywise's fortune cookies.
-The scene was shot on a handheld camera to make it more scarier.
+The scene was shot on a handheld camera to make it scarier.

 When Beverly, Ben and Eddie hug Bill outside the hotel, it was Harry Anderson's idea that Richie doesn't hug him.
 Tommy Lee Wallace wasn't sure about that idea at first but later came to agree with it because Richie had become the cynic of the group now that Stan was dead.